HealthCheckbox

 • History of bleeding disorders, intake of blood-thinning drugs or medicines that affect blood-clotting should also be discussed.

-• General, regional or local anesthesia as per the medical condition and the surgeon’s advice is given to make the patient asleep and pain-free.
+• Anesthesia: General, regional, or local anesthesia, as per the medical condition and the surgeon’s advice, is given to make the patient asleep and pain-free.

-• After the procedure, patients are typically followed in a recovery area to monitor their vital signs.
+• Recovery and Follow-Up: After the procedure, patients are typically followed in a recovery area to monitor their vital signs.
 Pain medication can be prescribed.

-Type of biopsy depends on your recovery.
-Your blood pressure, heart beat and all vitals will be monitored just to make sure you are fit for discharge.
+The type of biopsy depends on your recovery.
+Your blood pressure, heart beat, and all vitals will be monitored just to make sure you are fit for discharge.
 You may need to take rest for a few hours in the clinic or hospital as part of the treatment.

-Menstrual pain may be felt for some days and some over-the-counter pain medicines may be of help.
-Some safety measure to be taken include:
+Menstrual pain may be felt for some days, and some over-the-counter pain medicines may be of help.
+Some safety measures to be taken include:

 • Stay away from sexual activity.